 Theatre history scholar and University of Texas at Austin Professor Emeritus Oscar G. Brockett died on November 7, 2010, in Austin, Texas, at the age of eighty-seven due to complications following a massive stroke.<signed>

 Brockett was a professor emeritus in The University of Texas at Austin’s Department of Theatre and Dance and was head of the doctoral program in theatre history from 1980-2006.
 He was presented the College of Fine Arts E. William Doty Award in 1998 to recognize him as an individual of distinction in his field who has demonstrated extraordinary interest in the college.

 Brockett was considered by many to be the world’s foremost theatre historian.
 His book, History of the Theatre, is the top-ranked and highest-selling theatre history text of the 20th century.
-His most recent literary contribution, Making the Scene: A History of Stage Design and Technology in Europe and the United States
+His most recent literary contribution, Making the Scene: A History of Stage Design and Technology in Europe and the United States, was published in 2010.

 Following a rural upbringing on a Tennessee tobacco farm, Brockett earned his doctoral degree in theatre at Stanford University.
 He taught at Indiana University prior to joining The University of Texas at Austin in 1978 as dean of the College of Fine Arts.
 In 1980, he stepped down as dean to head the doctoral program in the Department of Theatre and Dance.
 He expanded the program from five students to thirty, and within nine years made it the number one theatre history program in the nation, according to U.S. News and World Report magazine.

 As was every student of the theatre in my generation, I was introduced to my chosen field by studying the works of Oscar Brockett.
 How incredibly fortunate I am that this man, who so shaped my understanding of what being a theatre artists means, was also my friend.
 As I write this, his greatest book, Century of Innovation, sits on my desk.
 At this moment when we grieve his loss, it gives great comfort to think how many future students of the theatre will encounter Oscar Brockett in the ideas, and images, and imagination he poured into his work.